Tell me if this has ever happened to you…

-Ah, Modafinil vs. Adderall—the age old debate.
+Ah, —the age old debate.
 Which is better?
 Well, it turns out that they’re both in their own unique ways.
 While modafinil seems to excel at anything requiring higher cognitive function (such as writing an in-depth article or brainstorming a new product), it turns out adderall is actually better for simplistic, reward-based activities.

 So if you’re looking to REALLY add some laser focus into your gym routine, look no further than good old amphetamine salts.
-While I certainly can’t recommend you take adderall, as I’m not a doctor, let me tell you that I got a prescription for ADHD (similar to how I got a prescription for modafinil), and sometimes use it at the gym.
+While I certainly can’t recommend you take adderall, as I’m not a doctor, let me tell you that I got a prescription for ADHD (similar to ), and sometimes use it at the gym.

 When I use adderall (or modafinil) at the gym, I find that my lifts are LASER-FOCUSED.
 I literally feel like a god damn samurai whose sole focus in life is to destroy every single pound of iron that I’m lifting off the ground.
 It’s an exhilarating rush, and let me tell you—it’s the big, dirty secret of the bodybuilding world that nobody talks about.

 That’s what I’m here for, though.
 Your good old Uncle Jon doesn’t like to bullshit you, so here’s the truth.
 Almost every single bodybuilder in the pro leagues is on some form of stimulant.
 Whether it’s cocaine, MDMA microdoses, or Adderall, they’re using something to get extra energy, burn fat faster, and blast through the plateaus.